 10. Retention period

-HARTING will store personal data collected for business purposes for as long as this is required for the business relationship, and will then delete the data.
-Business necessity no longer applies at the latest when all claims which may arise from the business relationship have expired in accordance with any applicable laws.
-In the event of doubt, this can be assumed to be the case 10 years after the last business transaction.
-If HARTING has received personal data and no business transaction ensues, the data will be deleted after 3 years at the latest.
-HARTING will of course also delete data if the business purpose does not apply, or no longer does so, and the user revokes their consent.
+We store personal data collected for business purposes as long as is required for the business relationship, and then duly delete this data.
+A business purpose is deemed to have expired at the latest when the limitation periods for all claims that could arise from the business relationship have expired pursuant to generally applicable provisions.
+In case of doubt, this period should be assumed to be 10 years after the last business transaction.
+If we receive personal data and no related business transaction occurs, this data will be deleted after 3 years at the latest.
+Of course, we will also delete this data if a business purpose no longer exists and you revoke your consent.

-11. Validity of Privacy Notice
+11. Validity of this Data Privacy Statement

 12. Governing Law and Jurisdiction